-- (9) FY17 Investment Income in the recurring revenue includes transfers from the Land Grant Permanent Fund and the Severance Tax Permanent Fund.
-Also included is the reported loss that is the result of recent changes in unrealized gains and losses (mark-to-market adjustments) related to the investments held in the State General Fund Investment Pool. - (10) FY17 The nonrecurring revenue and adjustments included the standard reversions and the non-recurring reversions from agencies as a result of one time sweeps. - (11) FY17 Other recurring appropriations include audit adjustments due to revenue shortfall. - (12) Beginning in FY19, Oil and Gas School Tax revenue in excess of the five-year average goes to the tax stabilization reserve fund.
+(9) FY17 Investment Income in the recurring revenue includes transfers from the Land Grant Permanent Fund and the Severance Tax Permanent Fund.
+Also included is the reported loss that is the result of recent changes in unrealized gains and losses (mark-to-market adjustments) related to the investments held in the State General Fund Investment Pool

+(10) FY17 Nonrecurring revenue and adjustments included the standard reversions and the nonrecurring reversions from agencies as a result of one time sweeps.

+(11) FY17 Other recurring appropriations include audit adjustments due to revenue shortfall.

+(12) Beginning in FY19, Oil and Gas School Tax revenue in excess of the five-year average goes to the tax stabilization reserve fund.